mongodb/awscdk-resources-mongodbatlas/API.md

 Frequency associated with the export policy.

-Value can be daily, weekly, or monthly.
+Value can be daily, weekly, monthly or yearly.

 ---